 Police officers are given a great deal of latitude in performing their duties.
 Because they are expected to protect the public and confront potentially violent individuals, they can legally use physical, and even deadly, force under certain circumstances.
-However, an officer who uses force when it is not called for, or who uses more force than is necessary to perform his or her job, may cross the line into police brutality.
+However, an officer who uses force when it is not called for, or who uses more force than is necessary to perform his or her job, might cross the line into police brutality.
 In these kinds of instances, people often sue for excessive police force.